Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

 We aim to address several questions through simulations.
 First, as described in the theorems, we investigate whether the estimation errors from our methods decrease when $\gamma = p/n$ is fixed and both $p$ and $n$ jointly increase \footnote{$\gamma=p/n=0.5$ in low-dimensional set up and $\gamma = p/n=1.5$ in high-dimensional set up }.
 Second, we compare the performance of our new methods with existing methods.
 Third, we examine the impact of increasing the number of hidden factors, and also see whether there is a symptom of double descent in RRE estimator.
-Lastly, we study the impact of the signal-to-noise ratio (SNR) on estimation when the number of hidden factors $K$ is fixed.
+We consider estimation error for the precision matrix in Table.
+We consider the nonlinear shrinkage method of \cite{lw2017}(NL-LW), POET method from \cite{fan2013}, and the nodewise (NW) method from \cite{caner2019}.
+Our estimators are: RRE, PCR-3F, PCR-5F, PCR-20F and PCR-Adaptive, in which they are RRE estimator, Principal component with fixed 3, 5, or 20 hidden factors, and an adaptive method to select the number of hidden factors, respectively.
+We do not include \cite{caner2022} residual nodewise since it only uses observed factors.
+Table \ref{tab:K=3} shows the simulation results.
+We ran 100 iterations in each simulation set up.
+First, the table shows that our method achieves consistency as stated in Corollary 4 for adaptive PCR.
+Analyzing Table \ref{tab:K=3} with $K=3$, we observe that for $p=n/2$, with $n=100$, our Adaptive-PCR has an estimation error at 0.0583.
+This error declines to 0.0251 when $p=n/2$ and $n=400$.
+Next, we consider which method achieves the smallest estimation errors.
+Our Adaptive-PCR dominates all other techniques except fixed PCR-K. As a side note to all of this, in RRE estimator, we see that estimation error for the low dimensional case is always higher than the double of high dimensional error scenario.
+This can be a symptom of double descent in RRE.